cptlobster/aggregation-framework/README.md

 ## Modules

-The project is split into a collection of modules.
+The project is split into a collection of packages.
 These are split so that you don't have to install a ton of external packages that you aren't going to use.

+The core package is located under `/core` in this repository, and the extension packages are located under their own subdirectories in `/ext`.
+Each extension package has its own README that describes it in more detail.

 ```mermaid
 graph BT